tldr-pages/tldr/pages/common/black.md

 `black -c {{path/to/file_or_directory}}`

-- Output a diff for each file on stdout:
+- Output a diff for each file on `stdout`:

 `black --diff {{path/to/file_or_directory}}`